Job 37

 Introduction

-Job 37 is the climax of Elihu's four speeches and one of the most magnificent weather poems in world literature.
+Job 37 is the climax of Elihu's four speeches.
 Building on the meteorological hints at the end of chapter 36, Elihu now gives himself fully to the storm — thunder that shakes the heart, lightning that splits the sky, snow that seals human hands, ice that turns water to stone, winds that sweep from every compass point.
 The chapter reaches its rhetorical peak when Elihu turns to Job directly and asks: can you explain any of this?
 And if you cannot explain the workings of clouds, how will you explain yourself to the One who made them?

 What Elihu does not know — but the reader does — is that the storm he is describing is about to become the setting for God's own appearance.
 The whirlwind from which the LORD speaks in Job 38:1 is the very storm Elihu is watching gather.
 His theological poetry inadvertently becomes prophetic stage direction.
 And when God does speak, he will cover much of the same cosmic territory Elihu covers here — but from the other side of the mystery.
 Elihu uses weather to humble Job; God uses weather to invite Job into wonder.
 The difference in tone reveals everything about the difference between human theology and divine encounter.